Skip to main content

 Discussant : Victor Saint-Jean (ESSEC Business School)

-We assess the sustainability of mutual funds through the holdings they have.
-Rather than relying on ESG metrics, we define the sustainability of a company by its average impact (either positive, or negative) on the 17 UN SDGs.
+We assess the sustainability footprint of mutual funds through the holdings they have.
+Rather than relying on ESG metrics, we define the sustainability of a company by its average impact (either positive, or negative) on the 17 UN Sustainable Development Goals (SDGs).
 We document that funds aligned with SDGs attract inflows only if they also have a sustainability mandate.
-For funds without a clear sustainability mandate, the relationship is opposite.
+For funds without a clear sustainability mandate, the relationship is opposite: those that are more aligned with the SDGs attract fewer flows.
 When we decompose scores in their positive and negative component, we find that it is mainly the negative component that drives our results.
 This suggests that, despite investors’ preference for sustainable funds, investors limit their actions to excluding funds that are negatively aligned with SDGs rather than increasing capital inflows towards funds that are positively aligned.
+Our findings indicate that investors divest from non sustainable funds into “neutral” funds, instead of contributing to advancing SDGs.

 Download paper